jgd10/ScriptTipFriday/argparse/argparse.md

 ### `sys.argv`

-In Python, the builtin `sys` package has the property `argv`, which is a list of strings.
-This contains a list of all the arguments supplied to python when it was exectuted.
+OK but that's all on the command line.
+How does Python access this information inside a script?
+Well, in Python, the builtin `sys` package has the property `argv`, which is a list of all the input arguments as strings.
+The delimiter separating the arguments is the space ` ` character, although substrings within the CLI command are preserved (strings contained within a pair of double quotes `"..."`).

 If you have a script (`script.py`) containing